Adaptavist/forge-resolver/README.md

   lib (eg. Zod)
 - No dependencies on `@forge/*` or other packages (other than the optional schema lib of your choice)
+- Compatibility helpers to aid a gradual migration from `@forge/resolver`